 Li Chun is a date on the Chinese calendar that signifies the beginning of spring.
 This date often falls around Chinese New Year, although the date of CNY can actually be before or after Li Chun.

-This year, Li Chun falls on 4 Feb 2019.
-That happens to be the day before Chinese New Year on 5 Feb 2019, but that’s a coincidence.
+This year, Li Chun falls on 4 Feb 2022.
+That’s on the fourth day of Chinese New Year.

 Okay, so now you’re wondering what this date has to do with depositing money at the ATM, right?

 I don’t have any answer for you, other than that fengshui works in mysterious ways.

 I mean, I can get why Li Chun is celebrated in China, since agriculture was a significant part of the country’s history.
 But in Singapore, there are no seasons and our agriculture is limited to preschoolers planting bean sprouts in cotton wool.